SportBeep.com

 Related news

 OKC suffered their only defeat of the season against the Blazers on November 5, when the Thunder squandered a 22-point lead and fell 121-119 at Portland.
-The Blazers again put them to the test by taking an 87-85 lead into the final period.
+The Blazers again put them to the test, taking an 87-85 lead into the final period.
 Deni Avdija led the Trail Blazers with a triple-double of 31 points, 19 rebounds, and 10 assists, but the Thunder wouldn’t be denied.
 Aaron Wiggins came up with a steal and a basket to launch the fourth-quarter opening burst.
-Holmgren produced a massive block and then made a layup.
-Jalen Williams threw down a dunk, Ajay Mitchell came up with another steal and layup, and suddenly the Thunder had a six-point lead less than two minutes into the final frame.
+Holmgren produced a massive block, then made a layup.
+Jalen Williams threw down a dunk, Ajay Mitchell came up with another steal and a layup, and suddenly the Thunder had a six-point lead less than two minutes into the final frame.

 “(We) got a lot of turnovers in that stretch, which goes down to playing hard, being in the right spots, really cracking down on the game plan,” Williams said.
 “I think that kind of opened up the game.
 It gave us a lot more flow.
 Anytime you can get open layups in transition and offense, it just gives you more flow to the game, gives you more incentive to play defense, and we did that.”